OctoPrint/OctoPi-UpToDate/README.md

 Sure, check out [CustoPiZer's README](https://github.com/OctoPrint/CustoPiZer) for instructions on how to set up your own image build for modified but clean OctoPi images!

-## Will these images become available on the download page and in the Raspberry Pi Imager?
+## Are these images available on the download page and in the Raspberry Pi Imager?

-That's the plan, but that first requires this automation to get some more testing.
-It's been wired up into OctoPrint's release workflow now, so next OctoPrint release should show if it that triggers a build correctly.
-If that works, some further automation needs to be written to automatically update the web page with a link to the latest image and also generate a release file for the imager.
+Yes, they are!

 ## I have a problem, where's the issue tracker for this project?